• Skip to primary navigation

 Generally, these issues arrive from wet conditions.

-The bacteria and fungus often thrive in such conditions.
+Bacteria and fungi often thrive in such conditions.

 And if you are living in humid weather, it will make things even better for them to grow rapidly.